-Figure 3: Key component features on the replica 1 SE
+Figure 3: Key component features on the replica 1 TE

 Not just a simple hobby board.
-The replica 1 contains powerful features such as USB (optional) and the ability to have the replica 1 powered by the USB port.
-Other features include an ATX power supply so that all the voltages on the Apple 1 are available, a PS/2 keyboard port for those who don't have ACII keyboards, and a simple On/Off switch for applying power to the replica 1.
+The replica 1 contains features such Apple 1 compatible expansion slot, original replica 1 connector and your choice of ATX or wall wart power supply.
+Other features include a built in serial port that intercepts the keyboard and video signals so software drivers are not required.
+A PS/2 keyboard port is onboard for those who don't have ACII keyboards, and a simple On/Off switch for applying power to the replica 1.